BlocklessNetwork/sdk-golang/README.md

 This is blockless sandbox golang sdk, we can use it develop the app with the golang.

-The sdk is work with tinygo.
+The sdk is work with tinygo, the built-in support json , http  and others.

 The example for http request run in blockless sandbox.